 India’s big data market is expected to hit $1 billion in 2015.
 This is in line with the global trend of the big data market that is expected to hit a whopping $ 8 billion.
 So, the need for data scientists is immediate, not just in India but globally.
 This demand is unlikely to abate in the near future.

-Secondly, a passion for data is important to be a successful data scientist — not only to be adept at working with data, but to be appreciative of data itself as a first-class product; and the ability to organise and analyse huge amounts of formless data.
+Secondly, a passion for data is important to be a successful data scientist — not only to be adept at working with data but to be appreciative of data itself as a first-class product; and the ability to organize and analyze huge amounts of formless data.

 A good data scientist = data hacker + programmer+ analyst+ coach+ story teller+ artist.